 For the fourth consecutive year, Lebanese people have welcomed the month of Ramadan.
 However, given the current tragic economic conditions, their joy has been somewhat diminished.
-With the arrival of the holy month, the most sought-after types of sweets in all Lebanese areas, such as “Ramadan bagels” and “Qatayef with cream,” are lacking from the breakfast table due to the significant increase in their prices.
+With the arrival of the holy month, the most sought-following types of sweets in all Lebanese areas, such as “Ramadan bagels” and “Qatayef with cream,” are lacking from the breakfast table due to the significant increase in their prices.
 The cost of raw materials, such as nuts, pistachios, sugar, milk, and even flour, has gone up.

 The Crisis Observatory at the American University of Beirut, a research initiative studying the consequences of the multiple crises in Lebanon, estimates that the cost of a basic breakfast for a family of five exceeds 6 million pounds per day.
-The owner of a sweets factory in Beirut told “Sky News Arabia” that the price of 12 pieces of “Qatayef cream” is now 9 dollars (which is about one million pounds), while the price of a single piece of “Kulaj,” made of chips with ghee, sugar, and cream, is two dollars (or about 200,000 lire).
+The owner of a sweets factory in Beirut told “Sky News Arabia” that the price of 12 pieces of “Qatayef cream” is now 9 dollars (which is regarding one million pounds), while the price of a single piece of “Kulaj,” made of chips with ghee, sugar, and cream, is two dollars (or regarding 200,000 lire).

 Lebanese people have expressed their frustration with the lack of sweets on their Ramadan tables, with many families being focused solely on securing the main dish for breakfast.
 Many housewives are opting to prepare sweets at home to reduce costs.